regebro/BigBad3/slides.rst

     It will create a virtualenv for each Python version you want to support and run the tests with it.
     This makes for a quick way to run tests under multiple Python versions.

-    A small caveat emptor: I have loads of problems with it not working for certain Python version etc.
+    A small caveat emptor: I have loads of problems with it, mostly not reproducible things.
-    I think it used to be good but seems to have become quite brittle, but I haven't had time to look into it.
+    It seems to not want to work reliably with Python 3.4.
+    Someone said yesterday that it will not work under Python 3.4 unless you run Python 2.7 first, etc.
+    Also, it no longer supports Python 2.5, which I find annoying.
+    It's not that I need Python 2.5 support, but sometimes I fix bugs in modules that support Python 2.5, and uses tox, and since I now have a new version of tox and virtualenv, I can't use it to test for Python 2.5 support any longer.

 ----